Six important strategic leadership characteristics and how to develop them.

 For leaders to be effective and strategic, they must do the hard work of thinking.

 This article seeks to help leaders sharpen their strategic capacities by providing six pathways to excellent thinking.

 Author Annabel Beerel makes the provocative case that strategic leaders need to think prophetically.
 4

 In saying this, she makes an analogy between the modern leader and the biblical prophets who were “gifted with profound moral insights and exceptional powers of expression, chosen by God to ascertain and communicate his will; prophets raise awareness, inform, admonish and call to account.
-Translated into business terms, this means a reawakening or revisiting the commitment to integrity, honesty and service, to customers, staff, shareholders and
+Translated into business terms, this means a reawakening or revisiting the commitment to integrity, honesty and service, to customers, staff, shareholders and the environment.”5

 This is to say the leader needs to think deeply about the values of the organization, what are they passionate about, what value do they add or bring, and most importantly why does the organization exist.

 Thinking through these questions is crucial to pinpointing the purpose of the company.
 Once ascertained, priorities and programs can be initiated which reflect the mandate of the organization as Ackermann and Eden articulate.
 6

 This means the leader as prophet is tasked with locating the “north star” of the company, where to head and how to get there.
 They must act as the compass of the organization.

 The leader as prophet also acts to confront the inefficiencies and ineffectiveness of an organization.